RobbieRotten/obsidian/content/Google Docs/Ethics, Law, and Justice Notes.md

     - Service ideal
       - Pro bono service
   - professional identity
-    - ‘relatively stable and enduring constellation of attributes, beliefs,values, motives, and experiences in terms of which people define themselves in a professional role
+    - 'relatively stable and enduring constellation of attributes, beliefs,values, motives, and experiences in terms of which people define themselves in a professional role
   -  areas of knowledge necessary for success in future legal practice:
     - Technology
     - Practice Skills